downson-lang/downson/SPECIFICATION.md

 ###### Nesting and terminating

 A key can be used to introduce a nested object using the `object` field in the *key metadata*.
-The `object` field tells the downson parser, that all keys between the current key and the next unmatched *object terminator* (or either the beginning/end of the file or a heading) in the binding direction should be registered on a new nested object.
+The `object` field tells the downson parser, that all keys between the current key and the next unmatched *object terminator* in the binding direction should be registered on a new nested object.

 The *object terminator* has the following syntax: